undreamai/LLMUnity/README.md

 Alternative models can be downloaded from [HuggingFace](https://huggingface.co/models).<br>
 The required model format is .gguf as defined by the llama.cpp.<br>
-The easiest way is to download gguf models directly by [TheBloke](https://huggingface.co/TheBloke) who has converted an astonishing number of models 🌈!<br>
+The easiest way is to download .gguf models directly by [TheBloke](https://huggingface.co/TheBloke) who has converted an astonishing number of models 🌈!<br>
-Otherwise other model formats can be converted to gguf with the `convert.py` script of the llama.cpp as described [here](https://github.com/ggerganov/llama.cpp/tree/master?tab=readme-ov-file#prepare-data--run).<br>
+Otherwise other model formats can be converted to .gguf with the `convert.py` script of the llama.cpp as described [here](https://github.com/ggerganov/llama.cpp/tree/master?tab=readme-ov-file#prepare-data--run).<br>

 ❕ Before using any model make sure you **check their license** ❕